Nutanix raises $140 million from Fidelity, Wellington: source

 Nutanix did not give details of how it came to the $2 billion figure, or what percentage of the company the $140 million represented.

 "Our goal was to really build a relationship with institutional buyers," said Dheeraj Pandey, the Nutanix chief executive officer.
-"What results out of that is a much bigger IPO," not just because of the relationships but because the funding round gives the firm more time to grow as a private company.
+"What results out of that is a much bigger IPO," not just because of the relationships, but because the funding round gives it more time to grow as a private company.

 Pandey said he was eyeing an IPO sometime next year, or possibly 2016, depending on market conditions.

 The latest investment came a few months after an investment of $101 million from Riverwood, Khosla Ventures, and others in January.

 Before the latest round, Nutanix had raised over $170 million from venture firms, including Battery Ventures, Blumberg Capital, SAP Ventures and Lightspeed Venture Partners.

 Nutanix, founded in 2009, builds server and storage systems and competes with older companies such as Hewlett-Packard Co (HPQ.N), IBM Corp (IBM.N) and EMC Corp (EMC.N).
 Its customers include Toyota.